janephp/janephp/documentation/guides/two_symfony_apps.rst

         }
     }

-This will gives us all our data and render them, but we miss a thing !
-How this client was injected there ?
+This will gives us all our data and render them, but we miss a thing!
+How this client was injected there?
 So here is the ``project/front/config/packages/jane.yaml`` file, that contains all Jane related configuration:

 .. code-block:: yaml